adam-p/markdown-here/NOTES.md

 - Bug: CSS is being applied to excluded reply text.

-- Add options to Firefox/Thunderbird
-  - Add open-on-update page as well
-  - If/when we pass review

 - un-module-ify 3rd party apps?
 Unnecessary change that just makes it harder to pull upstream.

 - Marked: trailing (and leading?) newlines lost from fenced blocks.
 Create issue?